theblackwidowcommunity/Guaranteed-Portfolio/README.md

 * 🔴 Red dot = deployment error
 * 🟢 Green dot = successful deployment

 then don’t worry.
-If you received a green dot, you can skip Step 6 the troubleshooting step.
+If you received a green dot or a successful deployment, you can skip the next step.

+Step 6 is the troubleshooting step if your code didn't deploy.
 If you received a red dot, continue below.

 ---